dan2097/opsin/README.txt

 parseToCML will typically take 5-10ms to convert a name to CML making OPSIN suitable for use on a large number of names.

 CML can, if desired, be converted to other format such as SD, SMILES, InChI etc. by toolkits such as CDK, OpenBabel and JUMBO.
-(NOTE: if you want InChI the most efficient way to generate it is to use the InChI module and either the corresponding parseToInChI method)
+(NOTE: if you want InChI the most efficient way to generate it is to use the InChI module and the corresponding parseToInChI method)

 ##################################################